SOLSTICE MIDWIFERY

 What is your fee?

-We charge a global fee for my midwifery care package for pregnancy, birth and postpartum costs.
+We charge a global fee for our midwifery care package for pregnancy, birth and postpartum costs.
 We encourage families to choose an amount that works for them on a sliding scale of $5,500-$7,000.
-We require an initial deposit of $600 at the onset of care, with the remaining balance due by 36 weeks of pregnancy.
+There is a required initial deposit of $600 at the onset of care, with the remaining balance due by 36 weeks of pregnancy.
 Payments can be made via cash, check, debit card, credit card, or HSA card.
-Please reach out to inquire about alternative payment plans, additional discounts, and/or to barter/trade for services.

 You will be responsible for purchasing a birth kit as well as some additional supplies to have ready for the birth.
-We provide a complimentary birth tub for you to use during labor, but you will need to acquire a lead free hose, a tub liner, and a fishnet.
-In total these supplies cost between $60-$150 depending upon your unique preferences.
+We provide a complimentary birthing tub for you to use during labor, but you will need to acquire a lead free hose, a tub liner, and a fishnet.
+In total these supplies typically cost between $60-$150 depending upon your unique preferences.

 Ultrasounds and lab work are billed directly to your insurance.